kliment-olechnovic/ftdmp/README.markdown

 # Using FTDMP for relaxing structures with OpenMM to remove clashes and improve interface interactions

-## Installing OpenMM

-The easiest way to install OpenMM is to do it in a Miniconda Anaconda environment:

-    conda install -c conda-forge openmm

 ## Command line user interface

 Relaxing is done with the 'ftdmp-relax-with-openmm' script.